ieeebitmesra/IEEE-Megaproject/Smart Buy/Readme.md

 <!-- GETTING STARTED -->
 ## Getting Started
+You can head over to the website by clicking on the link <a href="https://smartbuybitmesra.herokuapp.com/">SmartBuy</a> or you can clone our project to run a local copy on your device.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites